michael1visser/museum-api/planning/plan.md

 -GET /:val - find all items that match specific value.
 Value will be based on url -GET with query strings - Search all items based on query strings.(v2) -POST - Add a new item to the database
--PUT /featured - Update item to featured or not featured in the collection.
+-PUT - Update and item.
--PUT /public - Set or remove item from public domain.
 -Delete - Delete an item from the database.

 ## Model attributes